On functions with given boundary data and convex constraints on the gradient: Introduction

 In this article we consider the problem of interpolating a given real boundary values $g$ into a connected and bounded open set $\Omega\subset\Rd$ under a pointwise constraint on the gradient, i.e. let $g\in C(\pO)$, we consider the solutions $u\in \Winf(\Omega)\cap C(\bO)$ of the following system

 where $K(x)$ belongs to $\mathcal{K}$, the family of compact convex sets included in $\Rd$ and $K(x)$ is continuous w.r.t. the Hausdorff distance.
 This is a classical problem and the case $K(x):=B(0,f(x))$ has been studied by Aronsson in \cite{Aro2009}.\\ In order to study existence and some properties of solutions of problem \eqref{problem}, we endow $\Omega$ with a metric that depends on $K(x)$.
-More precisely, for each $x\in\bO$, we define the \textit{support function} $\phizero(x,\cdot)$ of the closed convex set $K(x)$:
+More precisely, for each $x\in\bO$, we define the \textit{Minkowski functional} $\varphi(x,\cdot)$ associated to the closed convex set $K(x)$ and its \textit{support function} $\phizero(x,\cdot)$:

-for which we prove continuity and existence of an optimal $p$ for every $x$ and $q$ (see Prop. \ref{phizeropuntuale} and Prop. \ref{continuityphizero}).
-We also give a further result presented Prop. \ref{differentiabilityphizero} showing that under the assumption of some regularity of the \textit{Minkowski functional} associated to $K(x)$ and of strict convexity of $K(x)$ one can obtain $\phizero(\cdot,q)\in C^{1}(\Omega)$.\\ The reason to consider such a functional is that $\phizero$ is a Finsler metric (for a more general definition of Finlser metric and more details, see \cite{DecPal1995} and \cite{BaoCheShe2000}), so that we can consider the associated non symmetric distance $d=d_{\phizero}$, defined for every $x,y\in\Omega$, as follows
+for which we prove continuity and the existence of an optimal $p$ for every $x\in\bar{\Omega}$ and $q\in\Rd$ (see Proposition \ref{phizeropuntuale} and Proposition \ref{continuityphizero}).
+We also give a further result presented in Proposition \ref{differentiabilityphizero} showing that under the assumption of some regularity of $\varphi$ and of strict convexity of $K(x)$ for every $x$ one can obtain $\phizero(\cdot,q)\in C^{1}(\Omega)$.\\ The reason to consider such a functional is that $\phizero$ is a Finsler metric (for a more general definition of Finlser metric and more details, see \cite{DecPal1995,BaoCheShe2000}), so that we can consider the associated non symmetric distance $d=d_{\phizero}$, defined for every $x,y\in\Omega$, as follows

 where $\mathsf{path}(x,y)$ is the set